PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-09 10:46:16
+Last updated: 2024-04-09 10:46:50
-Random Quote: There's chaos in you.
-Embrace the chaos! - Arthur Harrow
+Random Quote: What's in the box?
+What's in the box?
+WHAT'S IN THE BOX?
+Right?
+Brad pitt?
+Seven? - Robin Scherbatsky